radaeze/radaeze.github.io/downloads/quickstart.rst

     REDACTED

-   Ensure that you replace the highlighted values with your own cloud storage details.
+   Ensure that you replace the highlighted values in the above example with your own cloud storage details.

    For a full example of the above config, see the `example.config <https://example.com>`_ source code.